 The soft fabric between multiverses

-To say the least about Chica would to just say she shook and whined the whole time.
-She was only happy when we retired at night and she would crawl into our sleeping bags with us and steal the heat.
+To say the least about Chica would be to say she shook and whined the whole time.
+She was only happy when we retired at night, when she would crawl into our sleeping bags with us and steal the heat.

 Racism

-We were escaping a lot of the hard news as of late when we heard a man yelling at his 17 year old daughter about Black Lives Matter being a terrorist group.
+We were escaping a lot of the hard news as of late when we heard a man yelling at his 17-year-old daughter about Black Lives Matter being a terrorist group.
 He yelled about her being racist for standing up for blacks rather than her own race.
-She stood up for herself and he just kept calling her an idiot.
+She stood up for herself, and he kept calling her an idiot.

-This went on for awhile.
-He was a big hunk of man with a Mohawk and had been drinking shots of fireball whisky.
+This went on for a while.
+He was a big man with a Mohawk and had been drinking shots of Fireball Whisky.

-He said black people were making themselves losers and all the things that happen to them were there own fault.
+He said black people were making themselves losers, and all the things that happened to them were their own fault.

 I was so mad I was shaking.
 I wanted to go crashing through the underbrush and nut him with a hatchet.
 I wanted to come out of the dark trees into the firelight with a campchair and got ready for a scary debate about racism and parenting.

-The next morning, the host lady came down to their camp and said that she had a lot of complaints and that she alerted the marshals (we were in a federal park) about some child abuse and if she caught wind of that again she would have the lot expelled.
+The next morning, the host lady came down to their camp and said that she had a lot of complaints and that she had alerted the marshals (we were in a federal park) about some child abuse, and if she caught wind of that again, she would have the lot expelled.
 She sped off in her golf cart with her silent husband in the passenger seat.
 She had that grandma don’t give a fuck anymore attitude.

 Partnership

-I have found someone that is a balance between the most loving and caring person I know and a complete challenge – or pain in the ass.
+I have found someone who is a balance between the most loving and caring person I know and a complete challenge—or pain in the ass.

-She takes care of me in the ways that only a person with a truly good selfless heart can take care of someone.
-She considers me in all her decision making and she is so sweet to me.
+She takes care of me in ways that only a person with a truly good, selfless heart can take care of someone.
+She considers me in all her decision-making and is so sweet to me.

 It wasn’t the best time to begin a relationship last year.
-I was healing and recuperating from cancer and all the surgeries from that and she was just getting sober and out of a relationship.
-If you would have looked at these two people on paper, wise person might have suggested,
+I was healing and recuperating from cancer and all the surgeries from that, and she was getting sober and out of a relationship.
+If you had looked at these two people on paper, a wise person might have suggested,

 “DON’T DO IT!!!
 ABANDON ALL HOPE YE WHO ENTER THIS RELATIONSHIP!!!!
 MAYDAY!
 MAYDAY!”

 But it worked in spite of all the challenges.
-We still work at it.
-We work at it because we want it to work.
-We both have had to come out of our comfort zones to figure out ways to make this relationship work and better.
+We still work at it, and we do so because we want it to work.
+We both have had to come out of our comfort zones to figure out ways to improve this relationship.

 I just want to make her better.

-I love her and I am lucky to be spending time with such a beautiful, wonderful, wise, creative, comedic genius, brilliant, sexy, bright, mystical and perfectly imperfect girl.
+I love her, and I am lucky to spend time with such a beautiful, wonderful, wise, creative, comedic genius, brilliant, sexy, bright, mystical, and perfectly imperfect girl.

-I didn’t need to get away to see that, but things need to be celebrated to be grateful for it.
+I didn’t need to get away to see that, but things need to be celebrated to be grateful for them.

 Sick